 Here are five sample engagement toasts - enough I hope for you to find one to use as a model or starting point to write your own.

-The common theme running through them all is the celebration and affirmation of the newly engaged couple.
+As you would expect the common theme running through them all is celebrating and affirming the newly engaged couple.

-Play around; adapt, delete or add segments to make them uniquely yours.
-Even if the final speech you deliver is radically different, these make an excellent beginning en route to finding your own voice.
+Even if your final version is radically different, these examples make an excellent beginning to finding your own voice.

 It's my happy task to welcome you all here tonight to celebrate the engagement of Mary and Bill.

-For those of you who don't know me, I'm Mary's very proud father.
+For those of you who don't know me, I'm Mary's very proud father, Jack.

 Thank you for coming to share this milestone event.
 It means so much to all of us (Mary and Bill, me, my wife Martha, Mary's sister Elaine and her brother Ryan) that you're here at the occasion marking the beginning of their life long commitment.

 Love!
 Marriage!
 Growing up seems to happen so quickly.

 I've had 29 years of being Mary's father and they've flashed by.
-I remember her brand new; how her minute fingers curled around mine and the feeling that gave me.
-I would be her super man -nothing would hurt my little girl.
-And then came reality.
+I remember her newly born; how her minute fingers curled around mine and the feeling that gave me.
+I vowed I'd be her super man.
+Nothing would ever hurt my little girl.

-Sometimes I was super man.
-Inevitably there were times I was definitely not.
-Mostly I was me, a man - an ordinary one, made special, through being her father.
+But mostly I was me, a man - an ordinary one, made special, through the privilege of being her father.

 Please raise your glasses and join me in a toast per courtesy of Bob Dylan: